Auth4Flow/Auth4Flow-React/README.md

 export default MyComponent;
 ```

-### `withWarrantCheck`
+### `withForge4FlowCheck`

-Use the `withWarrantCheck` Higher Order Component (HOC) to protect components that should only be accessible to users with certain privileges.
+Use the `withForge4FlowCheck` Higher Order Component (HOC) to protect components that should only be accessible to users with certain privileges.

 #### **Protecting Routes**